fasteddy516/SimplySerial/README.md

 # Description

-  SimplySerial is a simple serial terminal that runs as a Windows console application.
+  SimplySerial is a basic serial terminal that runs as a Windows console application.
 It provides a quick way to connect to - and communicate with - serial devices through the Windows Command Prompt or PowerShell.

   SimplySerial can be used directly from Command Prompt/PowerShell and should work with most devices that appear in Device Manager as "COMxx".
 It was, however, written specifically for